bnbinder/bnbinder/README.md

   <h1>What Am I Working On?</h1>
 </div>

-  - <h3>I am a sophmore at WPI! / Winter Break!!!! /  <a href = "https://github.com/bnbinder/NLP-Conversation-Summarizer">working on a text classifier and summarizer with language models and NLP</a></h3> <!--’m currently working on my <a href="https://github.com/themilkenknights/Milken-Knights-Charged-Up">team's FRC robot</a>, my <a href = "https://github.com/bossmaster217/bossmaster.github.io">personal project website</a>, a <a href = "https://github.com/bossmaster217/BeJewish"> BeReal esque app</a> with a Jewish twist, and finishing high school strong--->
+  - <h3>I am a sophmore at WPI! / Student Assistant for CS 1101!!! /  <a href = "https://github.com/bnbinder/NLP-Conversation-Summarizer">working on a text classifier and summarizer with language models and NLP</a></h3> <!--’m currently working on my <a href="https://github.com/themilkenknights/Milken-Knights-Charged-Up">team's FRC robot</a>, my <a href = "https://github.com/bossmaster217/bossmaster.github.io">personal project website</a>, a <a href = "https://github.com/bossmaster217/BeJewish"> BeReal esque app</a> with a Jewish twist, and finishing high school strong--->
   - <h3>Explore my pinned repositories to see what work i'm most proud of / currently working on</h3>

 <br>